 Description and Life History

+The greenbug is a light green aphid, about 1/10 inch long.
+It has a narrow, dark green stripe down the back and black-tipped legs, antennae and cornicles ("tail pipes").
+There are both winged and wingless forms.
 Greenbugs migrate to the Northern Great Plains from southern regions each year from April through June.
 Eggs hatch within the female aphid which then gives birth to live young.
 A single female can produce 1 to 8 offspring each day for 2 to 3 weeks.
 Young aphids reach maturity in 6 to 10 days and begin to reproduce without mating.
 Depending on environmental conditions, from 12 to 20 generations can occur each season.

 Symptoms of Damage

 Greenbugs can be detected by carefully inspecting the grass blades for the presence of greenbug colonies or by sampling the turf with an insect sweeping net.
 The presence of lady beetles, lacewings, parasitic wasps and other natural enemies that feed on aphids may also indicate a greenbug infestation.

 There are no established treatment threshold levels for greenbugs on turfgrass.
 However, if large numbers of greenbugs are present, and injury is increasing, an insecticide application may be warranted unless natural enemies are abundant.
 Apply a liquid insecticide to the greenbug infestation, including a 2 to 3 foot border around the damaged area.
 Thorough coverage is important.
 Do not irrigate for at least 24 hours after treatment.